 Runs Jet Project and is definitely a must for any house music fans.

 Cave Djz are great as well they regularly play the support at our parties, check out crickys most recent mix, it features a serious tune selection, and even a track fourth coming on DSNT.

-This guy plays the sort of techno i’m really digging at the moment, the mix above features 2 Mark Rogan tracks, one due to come out on DSNT.
-I’d love to book him as the stuff he’s playing really suits the guests we’re putting on at the moment but he’s exclusive to stiff kitten.
+This guy plays the sort of techno I’m really digging at the moment.
+I’d love to book him as the stuff he’s playing really suits the guests we’re putting on at the moment but he’s exclusive to Stiff Kitten.